- Alternative Energy

 As president, I would reaffirm the United States adoption and adherence to the terms of the Universal Declaration of Human Rights without amendment.

 Our nation has seen its share of wars in the last twenty years or so.
 You've recently made the comment that President Trump has us on a war footing, so obviously those leaving military service will need a lot of care, potentially.
 How would you handle the growing number of veterans that need help?

-We need to provide retraining (if necessary) and employment of veterans at the Veterans Administration facilities.
-This is a huge untapped resource.
-As I stated before, no honorably discharged veteran should be homeless or hungry.
-No veteran or service member should ever have to rely on food stamps to feed his or her family.
-I would order an immediate pay increase, across the board, for all enlisted and non-commissioned personnel.
+We need to provide retraining (if necessary) and priority employment for US veterans at the Veterans Administration facilities as well as at other government agencies and contractors.
+This is a largely untapped resource of experience and professionalism.
+As I stated before, no honorably discharged veteran should ever be homeless or hungry.
+No veteran or service member should ever have to suffer the indignity of having to rely on food benefits to feed his or her family.
+I will work with the United States Congress for an annual COLA, for all enlisted and non-commissioned personnel.